-MHPs may request a Delay Reason Code (DRC) to submit an original claim more than 12 months from the month of service or a replacement claim more than 15 months from the month of service if the delay in submitting the original or replacement claim is due to litigation, the original claim being rejected or denied for a reason unrelated to the billing limitation rules, or an administrative delay in the prior approval process.
+MHPs may request a Delay Reason Code (DRC) to submit an original claim more than 12 months from the month of service or a replacement claim more than 12 months from the month of service if the delay in submitting the original or replacement claim is due to litigation, the original claim being rejected or denied for a reason unrelated to the billing limitation rules, or an administrative delay in the prior approval process.
+Please refer to Appendix 5 for a list of DRCs.
 Contact MEDCCC at MedCCC@dhcs.ca.gov to request a DRC.
 Please refer to Information Notice 13-20 for more information about the DRC process.

-CHAPTER SIX: FUNDING
+CHAPTER SIX - FUNDING